-The museum recently acquired a donation of 540,000 mostly Paleozoic fossil invertebrates collected by Royal Mapes and his students.
+The museum recently acquired a donation of 540,000 specimens, most of which are Paleozoic fossil invertebrates collected by Royal Mapes and his students.
 This adds significantly to the research collection.
 The collections in general serve a wide user base, including students and researchers, as well as providing material to K-12 students and the general public via exhibition and educational activity.

 Important contributions were made to the collections from AMNH collectors, including Harold Vokes (Cretaceous and Tertiary mollusks), Barnum Brown (Cretaceous mollusks), Otto Haas (Mesozoic ammonites), Norman Newell (Paleozoic bivalves from West Texas), Roger Batten (Paleozoic gastropods) and Niles Eldredge (Paleozoic trilobites).

-Dr. Neil Landman is adding significantly to the Mesozoic cephalopod collection by collecting extensively from within the Western Interior, Missouri, New Jersey and Maryland.
-His current interests include the Late Cretaceous cephalopod fauna in the United States Western Interior and the Cretaceous/Tertiary boundary on the Gulf and Atlantic Coastal Plains.
+Dr. Neil Landman is adding significantly to the Mesozoic cephalopod collection by collecting extensively from within the Western Interior, Missouri, Mississippi, New Jersey, and Maryland.
+His current interests include the Late Cretaceous cephalopod fauna in the United States Western Interior and the Cretaceous/Paleogene boundary on the Gulf and Atlantic Coastal Plains.

 Acquisitions within the past decade include: